-typedef Status (SmsNewClientProc)();

-Status NewClientProc(sms_conn, manager_data, mask_ret, callbacks_ret, failure_reason_ret)

-SmsConn sms conn;

-SmPointer manager data;

-unsigned long mask_ret;

-SmsCallbacks callbacks ret;

-char failure_reason_ret;

-A new opaque connection object. sms_conn

-Manager data specified when the callback was registered. manager_data failure_reason_ret

-On return, indicates which callbacks were set by the session manager. mask_ret

-On return, contains the callbacks registered by the session manager. callbacks_ret

-Failure reason returned.
+sms_conn A new opaque connection object. manager_data Manager data specified when the callback was registered. mask_ret On return, indicates which callbacks were set by the session manager. callbacks_ret On return, contains the callbacks registered by the session manager. failure_reason_ret Failure reason returned.

-If a failure occurs, the SmsNewClientProc should return a zero status as well as allocate and return a failure reason string in failure_reason_ret.
+If a failure occurs, the SmsNewClientProc should return a zero status as well as allocate and return a failure reason string in failure\reason\ret.
 SMlib will be responsible for freeing this memory.

 The session manager must register a set of callbacks to respond to client events.
-The mask_ret argument specifies which callbacks are set.
+The $mask\ret$ argument specifies which callbacks are set.
 All of the callbacks specified in this version of SMlib are mandatory.
-The mask ret argument is necessary in order to maintain backwards compatibility in future versions of the library.
+The $mask\ret$ argument is necessary in order to maintain backwards compatibility in future versions of the library.